DEPARTMENT: Center for Interfaith Engagement

 LOCATION: Main Campus, Harrisonburg | SB 138

 PHONE: (540) 432-4674

-Along with her work at CIE which involves strategic relationship- and network-building while confronting Islamophobia and anti-Semitism, her other research and practice areas of interest are: organizational change and development, working for narrative change and trauma healing using speculative fiction and storytelling, and transforming conflicts through appreciative inquiry processes.
+Along with trauma and interfaith engagement, other research and practice areas of interest are: organizational change and development, working for narrative change using speculative fiction, and transforming conflicts through appreciative inquiry processes.

 Trina’s previous work experience includes a wide variety of nonprofits and government agencies, and was the interim director of CIE from July 2016 to August 2017.